pradorodriguez/vmssmultiregion/docs/cli-test.md

 }
 ```

-### Get the resource information of the primary and secondary scale sets
+### Get the resource information of the primary and secondary VMSS

 ```text
 $vmssPrimaryExtension = Get-AzVmss -ResourceGroupName $resourceGroupPrimary -VMScaleSetName $vmssPrimary